massenz/filecrypt/README.md

 ```

-The `private`/`public` keys are a key-pair generated using the `openssl genrsa` command; the
-encryption key used to actually encrypt the file will be created in the `secrets` folder,
-and afterward encrypted using the `public` key and stored in the location provided.
+The `private`/`public` keys are a key-pair generated using the `openssl genrsa` command; the encryption key used to actually encrypt the file will be created in the `secrets` folder, and afterward encrypted using the `public` key and stored in the location provided.

-The name will be `pass-key-nnnn.enc`, where `nnnn` will be a random value between `1000` and
-`9999`, that has not been already used for a file in that folder.
+The name will be `pass-key-nnnn.enc`, where `nnnn` will be a random value between `1000` and `9999`, that has not been already used for a file in that folder.

-The name of the secret passphrase can also be defined by the user, using the `--secret` option
-(it will be left unmodified):
+The name of the secret passphrase can also be defined by the user, using the `--secret` option (it will be left unmodified):

-* if it does not exist a random secure one will be created, used for encryption,
-  then encrypted and saved with the given path, while the plain-text temporary version securely
+* if it does not exist a random secure one will be created, used for encryption, then encrypted and saved with the given path, while the plain-text temporary version securely destroyed; OR
-  destroyed; OR

-* if it is the name of an already existing file, it will be decrypted, used to encrypt the file,
-  then left __unchanged__ on disk.
+* if it is the name of an already existing file, it will be decrypted, used to encrypt the file, then left __unchanged__ on disk.

 **NOTE** we recommend NOT to re-use encryption passphrases, but always generate a new secret.

-**NOTE** it is currently not possible to specify a plain-text passphrase: we always assume that
-the given file has been encrypted using the `private` key.
+**NOTE** it is currently not possible to specify a plain-text passphrase: we always assume that the given file has been encrypted using the `private` key.

 The `store` file is a CSV list of:

 ```
-"Original archive","Encryption key","Encrypted archive"
-201511_data.tar.gz,/opt/store/pass-key-001.enc,201511_data.tar.gz.enc
+"Original archive name","Full Path to Encryption key" 201511_data.tar.gz,/opt/store/pass-key-001.enc,201511_data.tar.gz.enc
 ```